wizardCMU/MultiFit/README.md

 # MultiFit
 Please don't install setfit package in advance!
-Install pytorch, transformers and datasets in advance.
+Need to install pytorch, transformers and datasets in advance.